 The Community Capital Club (C3) will seek out projects that enhance the economic prosperity of the Blue Water Region.
 Similar to other “angel investor groups” C3 aims to support projects that build community capital and enhance quality of place.
-In doing so, C3 will also consider supporting the efforts of select early-stage companies and/or growing ventures located within the Blue Water Region.
 We are also interested in supporting opportunities for business growth, development and expansion within our downtowns if they add to the vibrancy and prosperity of the community.

 Members of C3 are passionate about business and about their community.
 Contributing to the general prosperity of the region by helping worthwhile early stage and growth companies succeed is one of the primary goals of C3.